idleberg/Bootstrap-Listr/README.md

 ## Usage

 The simplest way is to use the default configuration.
 Copy the `dist`-folder to your webserver, then place all files that should be accessible in the browser go into the `_public` folder.
 Point your browser to the `dist`-folder rather than the files and folder inside `_public`.
+If you run 403 or 404 errors, please refer to the [FAQ](https://github.com/idleberg/Bootstrap-Listr/wiki/FAQ).

 ## Building